soschloss/outage-data-investigation/README.md

 - Null hypothesis: The distribution of `'CAUSE.CATEGORY'` is the same when `'CUSTOMERS.AFFECTED'` is or is not missing
 - Alternate hypothesis: The distribution of `'CAUSE.CATEGORY'` when `'CUSTOMERS.AFFECTED'` is missing is different from the distribution when `'CUSTOMERS.AFFECTED'` is not missing.

-As a result, I got a p-value of $0.0$, so I rejected the null hypothesis at a significance level of $p<0.05$.
+As a result, I got a p-value of 0.0, so I rejected the null hypothesis at a significance level of p < 0.05.
 This allows me to conclude that the missingness in `'CUSTOMERS.AFFECTED'` is likely MAR dependent on `'CAUSE.CATEGORY'`.
 In addition, before shuffling my dataset, I plotted the distribution of cause categories for the two groups (missing and not missing):

 <iframe
     src="assets/missing-dist.html"
     width="800"
-    height="600"
+    height="500"
     frameborder="0"
 ></iframe>